Phileosopher/commonplace/body-firstaid-minor.md

 Rub onto the joint

 - Aloe vera
+- Capsaicin cream
 - Sesame oil
 - Tea tree oil
+- Mix 1 cup rubbing alcohol and 1 tsp cloves in a glass bottle and shake until it turns dark

 Apply oil on and around the navel before bed